 According to some experts in the field, roof penetrations are the biggest source of leaks and, of course, they are likely the most overlooked.
 Water stains, mold, and black marks in the plumbing, roof vents, chimneys or dormers in the roof can cause a leak.
 If it is not fixed properly, the leak could spread and become something much worse.
 If could lead to mold which can infect the roof penetrations.
 Approaching these penetrations through the attic is the best way to find these leaks.
 If that is not possible, you will need to approach the leak from the roof itself.

 That describes how to find a leak and where most of them come from.
 The specifics of these are also useful in detecting roof leaks and then figuring out if you can fix them yourself or if you should hire somebody.
 Roofing Calculator has listed ten direct causes of roof leaks.
-There are some similarities within them, but there also exist some differences as well.
+There are some similarities within them, but they also exist some differences as well.

-Roofing professionals say, normal wear and tear, eroded brick chimneys, missing shingles, vent boots between the roof and the piping, roof holes, outdated architecture, clogged gutters, and frozen nails in the attic (known as “shiners”) can all cause roof leaks.
+Roofing professionals say normal wear and tear, eroded brick chimneys, missing shingles, vent boots between the roof and the piping, roof holes, outdated architecture, clogged gutters, and frozen nails in the attic (known as “shiners”) can all cause roof leaks.
 These are easy to check for, and you can fix most of them alone.
 However, there are tasks that require the service of a roofing company.

 When is it Possible to Fix Leaks Yourself?

 It’s not always necessary to hire a professional for every small repair your house needs to make after detecting a leak.
 Sometimes you can fix the problem yourself, which saves you money.
-Any leak that is caused by deterioration, erosion, or any kind of break down due to wear and tear can usually be fixed on your own.
+Any leak that is caused by deterioration, erosion or any kind of break down due to wear and tear can usually be fixed on your own.
 It’s only a matter of gathering up the proper materials and putting in the time and effort.
 If a leak is caused due to a lack of cleaning, then you should definitely handle the task yourself.
 Something as simple as cleaning out a gutter costs nothing except a few moments of your time.

 Another instance where you will eventually need to hire a professional to fix a leak is if the repair is only a temporary fix.
 A good example is if the flash metal around the base of the chimney, or any structure on the roof, that needs to be resealed.
 It is possible to reseal it yourself, but this only serves as a short term resolution.
-Unless you want to keep making these changes over and over, it would be best just pay a professional and replace the entire roof.
+Unless you want to keep making these changes over and over, it would be best just to pay a professional and replace the entire roof.

 Small leaks are usually solved by making repairs yourself.
 The best example of this involves shiners.
 Recall that shiners are nails in the attic that have been frozen over.
 When it gets warmer, the formerly frozen nails melt, producing condensation and causes leaks.
 This is easily solved by clipping the nails while they are frozen.
 This will permanently solve your shiner issue causing leaks.